-It’s always the right time to make cookies, cakes, and all-things sweet.
+It’s always the right time to make cookies, cakes, and all-things sweet, especially during the holiday season.
 To take the mystery out of buttery, fluffy confections, we went straight to one of the sweetest sweets experts around.

 Fran Costigan, a virtual queen of vegan baking, reminds us to use quality, wholesome ingredients that, of course, are void of any animal products.
 “Without the butter, eggs, and white sugar,” Costigan says, “I know the ingredients taste fresher.”